2018 Victorian state election: Issues

 On 28 October both Labor and the Coalition launched their campaigns, with Labor making health, paramedics and improved ambulance response times a priority, while the Coalition focused on cutting taxes, better managing population growth and cracking down on crime.
 Labor and the Coalition pledged $23.3 billion and $24.8 billion respectively, more than double pledged during the 2010 and 2014 elections, excluding the proposed Suburban Rail Loop and high speed rail for regional services which would require future governments to fund.
 Labor pledged to invest substantially more money than the Coalition in health, with $1.3bn in promises to boost nursing numbers and $395.8m to provide every state school student with free dental check-ups and procedures and $232m to build seven new early parenting centres; in contrast to the Coalition whose signature health policy was constructing a new hospital in Warragul, the biggest city in the rapidly expanding West Gippsland region.

 The Coalition's leading message of the campaign was to "get back in control" of the state's allegedly burgeoning crime problem.
 The party promised tougher bail conditions than Labor, saying that anyone who breaches bail will be jailed.
 In addition mandatory sentencing would become more commonplace, with minimum sentences for repeat violent offenders and people deemed possible terror threats could be forced to wear electronic monitoring devices, a proposal made after the stabbing attack in the city which occurred during the campaign.
+The Liberal-Nationals and newspapers which supported them made frequent reference to an alleged "African gang problem" in Melbourne, as an attack line on the Labour incumbents, which meant overt and covert discussion of race and ethnicity with relation to crime were a strong element of the Coalition campaign.

 The divisions between the parties over social issues were pronounced, as the Coalition promised to axe the safe injecting room in Richmond, the Safe Schools program for LGBTI children in state secondary schools and the process for a formalised treaty for Indigenous Victorians.
 The Coalition also promised to reinstate religious instruction classes in state schools, something removed from classes and made an opt-in process by Labor.